 Rising Asia Journal, the principal scholarly publication of the Rising Asia Foundation, encourages authors to submit manuscripts spanning the humanities and social sciences and various thematic approaches—historical, economic, cultural, foreign policy, military, literary and theoretical.
 We are particularly interested in explorations of the following themes: war, peace and society (WPS), grand strategy, ideology, ethnicity, race, gender, feminism, indigenous and diasporic peoples, colonialism and postcolonialism.

 The RAJ requires authors to certify in a cover letter at the time of submission that the manuscript has been submitted only to the RAJ, and that it has not been published already (including in another language), nor is it under consideration for publication, or is in press elsewhere.
-A submission should be accompanied by (a) a cover letter with the author’s name, address, phone number and e-mail address, (b) a 250-word maximum abstract, (c) a 250-word author bio (d) a word count, and (e) a statement that the manuscript has not been published elsewhere in any form or language.
+A submission should be accompanied by (a) a cover letter with the author’s name, address, phone number and e-mail address, (b) a 250-word maximum abstract, c) Works Cited (bibliography) in Chicago style, (d) 250-word author bio (e) word count, and (f) a statement that the manuscript has not been published elsewhere in any form or language.
 As manuscripts are refereed anonymously, the author/s name should appear only on the cover sheet.
 All identifying traces of the author/s identity should be removed from the manuscript.

 Authors are invited to submit articles in the following categories: